Critical times: producing the global graduate in a pandemic

 Exploring how teacher education academics understand the formation of the global graduate in critical times is integral to understanding the sort of learner that schools and faculties of education seek to produce.
 It also has the potential to shed needed light on the practices of such academics and how these continue to be affected by the impacts of COVID-19.

-In the first instance, the project will inform the publication of three scholarly journal articles.
+In the first instance, the project inform the publication of three scholarly journal articles.
 It will also be used to establish and generate opportunities for funding and partnership for a Phase Two international project.

 Project team